 AGGYS Third-Wave Coffee

-You’re here for both coffee and architecture: the building whose ground floor Aggys hides in was designed in 1904 by Otto Wagner, Austria’s most important architect.
+You’re here for both coffee and architecture: the downtown building whose ground floor Aggys hides in was designed in 1904 by Otto Wagner, Austria’s foremost architect.
 Originally built for a postal savings bank, it’s an important example of late-period Viennese Art Nouveau and a pilgrimage site for design fans.

-Most striking is the glass vaulted interior hall where the cashiers used to be.
-Today, a silver La Marzocco machine anchors cashier #21 and stylish art students socialize in the former waiting area fitted with glass tile floors and carpets (the building is home to the University of Applied Arts since 2020).
+Today, a silver La Marzocco machine anchors what used to be cashier #21 and stylish art students socialize in the sun-filled hall fitted with glass tile floors and carpets (the building has been home to the University of Applied Arts since 2020).
 Exemplary repurposing of a historic space.
 Open weekdays only!